DataIntellectTech/TorQ-Crypto/docs/data.md

 ### Feed Handlers

-The feed handler processes collect real time Cryptocurrency data though RESTful APIs.
+The feed handler processes collect real time cryptocurrency data though RESTful APIs.
 We have added 5 feeds which collect data from the following
 exchanges: